hwdsbcommons/HWDSB-Elementary-Interface/README.md

-Brightspace: Responsive Full Width Tabs (from Codrops Blueprints)
+Forked for Brightspace VLE: Responsive Full Width Tabs (from Codrops Blueprints)
 =========

 1. Upload the entire contents of the repo into Shared Files, in a directory named "fullwidthtabs"